 Beyond this limited relevance, however, introducing the concept of Waqf as a development tool could have broad significance for development practice in general, with both long-term and short-term development impacts.
 In the short run, it could help achieve financial independence and sustainability both of local development partners (organizations) as well as development projects.
-Indeed, it could help empower

-The concept of Waqf holds great potential for development practice.
-This concept could help decentralize development decision making, financing and implementation.

-NGOs and civil society organizations providing social services by providing them with a sustainable source of income.
+Indeed, it could help empower NGOs and civil society organizations providing social services by providing them with a sustainable source of income.
 Furthermore, it could relieve fiscal pressures on government by providing post-completion operational expenses, when Waqf components are included in larger social infrastructure projects.
 Examples of synergy with other IsDB efforts towards empowering civil society and relieving fiscal pressure are presented in the second and third subsections below, respectively.